haskell/haskell-language-server/README.md

 The default `lsp-haskell-server-path` is set to `haskell-language-server-wrapper`.
 In case you would like your editor to use a specific version of the `hls` server, then this variable can be updated.
-For more information on other configurations can be found at [lsp-haskell](https://github.com/emacs-lsp/lsp-haskell)
+Information on other configurations can be found at [lsp-haskell](https://github.com/emacs-lsp/lsp-haskell)

 ### Using haskell-language-server with [doom-emacs](https://github.com/hlissner/doom-emacs/tree/develop/modules/lang/haskell#module-flags)